 The origin of the game of roulette is lost in the dark recesses of history, where factual accounts are difficult to find.
 Many historians believe that roulette evolved from early games of chance that used a wheel to determine outcomes.
 E.O. was such a game, and the following paragraph describing E.O. appeared in Modern Hoyle of 1814.
-For the curious readers here is a detailed overview of the history of roulette and interesting facts about it.

 "An E.O. table is circular in form, but of no exact dimensions, tho' in general about four feet in diameter.
 The extreme circumference is a kind of counter, or depot, for the stakes, marked all around with the letters E and 0, on which each adventurer places money according to his inclination.
 The interior part of the table consists, first, of a kind of gallery, or rolling-place, for the ball, which, with the outward parts, above, called depot or counter, is stationary or fixed.
 The most interior part moves upon an axis, or pivot, and is turned about with handles, whilst the ball is set in motion around the gallery.
 This part is generally divided into 40 niches or interstices, 20 of which are marked with the letter E, and the other 20 with the letter O. The lodging of the ball in any of the niches, distinguished by those letters, determines the wager.
 The proprietors of the tables have two bar holes, and are obliged to take all bets offered, either for E or 0; but if the ball falls into either of the bar holes, they win all the bets upon the opposite letter, and do not pay to that which it falls; an advantage in the proportion of 2 to 40, or five per cent in their favor."